 Good news: Yes, Reese’s are a Celiac-friendly chocolate treat that is safe to eat on a gluten-free diet.
 ALL of Reese’s products are listed as gluten-free on the Hershey’s website, with the exception of seasonal-shaped Reese’s.

-Why Are Seasonal Reese’s Not Gluten-Free?
+Why Aren’t Seasonal Reese’s Gluten-Free?

-You won’t see any gluten on the list of ingredients, but they still cannot be considered gluten-free.
+Though you won’t see any gluten on the list of ingredients, seasonal Reese’s (like Reese’s eggs, trees, hearts, and pumpkins) aren’t considered gluten-free.

 Are Reese’s Mini Cups Gluten-Free?

-Yes!
-Reese’s miniatures peanut butter cups are gluten-free, just like all other Reese’s candies (except for the holiday shapes).
 Even though they don’t have a gluten-free label on the front or back of the packaging, they’re on the list of gluten-free Reese’s that you can find on the Hershey’s website.

 For favorite gluten-free recipes, try these gluten-free chocolate chip cookies, gluten-free banana bread and gluten-free brownies.

-Are M&M’s gluten-free?
+Are Reese’s certified gluten-free?

 Are Reese’s pumpkins gluten-free?